twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 352 He who is without thirst and without affection, who understands the words and their interpretation, who knows the order of letters (those which are before and which are after), he has received his last body, he is called the great sage, the great man.

+   * - Cited from DLMBS [8]_
+     - | **DhP 352**
+       | If one who is without thirst, free of attachments and skilled in the language of the scriptures
+       | should know the arrangement of the texts in the right sequence,
+       | he then is known as a great person of great wisdom, living his last life.
+[DLMBSFn-V352]_

 .. _Dhp353:

 .. list-table:: Dhammapada Dhp.
 353